agateau/blog/projects/plouf/index.md

 like [FS-UAE][].

 You can also clone the source code from github:
 <https://github.com/agateau/plouf>.
-Plouf! has been created using AMOS, a
+Plouf! has been written using AMOS, a
 game-friendly Basic.